The poster above is from the 1936 Summer Tour in Stanley theatre

 Gene spoke up against racism.
 Look at the personnel in his bands

 Another great drummer, Joe Morello (signed photo).
 Find out more here and here.
 Gene could have quite easily started playing Ludwig drums had they sold a set to his father at cost price back in the 1920's.
 He was loyal to Slingerland for his whole career.
-It's the little things that count."From little things big things grow" as the song says
+It's the little things that count.
+"From little things big things grow" as the song says

-At the Last Frontier Hotel (The Gay Nineties Bar), 1955 with the two spotlights Eddie Shu (Sax), Bobby Scott (piano) and John Drew (bass).
+At the Last Frontier Hotel (The Gay Nineties Bar), 1955 with the two spotlights

 July 1956 at The Cotton Club with Gene Krupa